ayonshafiul/peyara-remote-mouse-website/docs/Installation/mac.md

 [↓ <u>Click to download older versions </u>](https://github.com/ayonshafiul/peyara-mouse-server/releases)

+If this is the first time you are installing Peyara Remote Mouse on your Mac **[Installation](/docs/Installation/mac#installation)** Instructions.

 ## Update Instructions (Must do these everytime before updating to a newer version!)

-If this is the first time you are installing Peyara Remote Mouse on your Mac skip this section and follow **[Installation](/docs/Installation/mac#installation)** Section Instructions.

 If you've already installed a previous version of Peyara Remouse Mouse Desktop and trying to update to a newer version please follow these steps to remove both **Screen Sharing** and **Accessibility** Permissions first.